Big Interview: How far has solo adventure tour operator WeRoad come in a year?

 Q: There’s been some changes since we last spoke.
 You’ve announced that WeRoad.co.uk is moving to WeRoad.com, why is that?

 A: At the moment you have www.weroad.co.uk where you have the itineraries for UK customers, and then you have www.weroad.com that is for international customers.
-But we’ve basically seen that in the end, people are interested in traveling in English, whether they're from the from the UK, from the Netherlands or so on.
+But we’ve basically seen that people are interested in traveling in English, whether they're from the from the UK, from the Netherlands or so on.
 So having this distinction doesn’t really make much sense.

-Now we are doing a lot of activities and events on the ground.
-So, on the consumer side, the platform will be united with .com because now we don't really see the point to keep both up and running.
-It’s confusing for customers, because I see the itinerary on www.weroad.com and then I see another one on www.weroad.co.uk.
-What’s difference?
-And now, I mean, we don't really have a reason to keep them.
-Before, when we started, the focus of the platform was based on a country, so Italy's pain and so on but now we’ve really changed the approach and the platform is on a language basis, so Italian, Spanish, English, French, German.
+Also, operationally, we are now bringing the two platforms together under www.weroad.com but it doesn't change the focus we have on the UK, which remains a key market.
+We’re still working on getting more customers and doing a lot of activities and events on the ground.
+On the consumer side, the co.uk platform will be united with .com to avoid customer confusion.
+Previously, customers would see the itinerary on both sites and wonder about the differences.
+Now we don't really have a reason to keep them.
+Before - when we started - the focus of the platform was based on a country, so Italy's pain and so on but now we’ve really changed the approach and the platform is on a language basis, so Italian, Spanish, English, French, and German.

 Q: I think it’s a great move.
 Was this based on feedback?